 Our hotels continuously strive to improve their environmental performance through the implementation of sustainability practices, installation of equipment to reduce overall impacts and usage of responsible products.

 As we work towards increasing energy and water efficiency and decreasing waste to landfills, we will continue engaging with our properties to make strategic investments.

 At our corporate headquarters, we strive to give back and support local charities as well as national charities that promote education, environmental conservation, and public health.
-In 2018, DiamondRock contributed over $84,000 in charitable donations through its corporate giving program that began in 2007.
+In 2019, DiamondRock contributed over $185,000 in cash donations and $500,000 in in-kind donations through our corporate giving program that began in 2007.

-In 2018, we supported 12 organizations, including: Achievement Trust, AH&LA Opening Doors, Marriott Foundation, Service Source Foundation, The Lab School of Washington, N Street Gala, UJA Federation of New York, International Churchill Society, Suburban Hospital Foundation, Trust for the National Mall, and Penn State University.
-These organizations help to support the United Nations Sustainable Development Goals targeting poverty, health and education.
+In 2019, we supported 20 organizations, including: Achievement Trust, AHLA Opening Doors, Marriott Foundation, Service Source Foundation, The Lab School of Washington, N Street Gala, UJA Federation of New York, International Churchill Society, Suburban Hospital Foundation, Trust for the National Mall, Washington Humane Society, Penn State University, and Rubinstein Taybi Syndrome Children’s Foundation.
+These organizations help to support the UN SDGs targeting poverty, health, and education.

 In addition to DiamondRock’s corporate giving programs, each of our owned hotels’ brands, including Marriott® and Hilton®, and our management companies are engaged in targeted community development and engagement programs to support the communities where our hotels are located.